roman-milk/roman-milk.github.io/a-new-one.md

  "What for?"

  "For thinking you were an asshole for throwing Kathy out.
 I just couldn't understand how you could so suddenly turn on someone you had lived with for as long as you had.
 Now I know how you were feeling at the time."
-Report_Story #2